Put My Stupid Thing Together

 Most jobs are a 1/2 day minimum.
 I had to move my business away from tiny jobs.
-However, I do one small job per month, and the fee for that is donated to a local food pantry [about $1,800+ in donations since I started doing that].
+However, I do one small job per month, and the fee for that is donated to a local food pantry [over 70 jobs, and $7,000 in donations since I started doing that].

 I saw something on a network news show about people earning money doing IKEA assembly, back in the fall of 2011.
 I started working in 2012, and just kept putting my earnings back in the business.

 What types of customers have you worked with?

 I work with all types.
 My preferred clients are intelligent, thoughtful people who plan ahead.
 I am usually booked 5 to 10 days out.
 Most of the time, same day emergency work is not possible.
 There is an exception: People hire me to assemble a product the day after the scheduled delivery.
 If the product arrives damaged, my appointment is cancelled or rescheduled.
 This happens 2 -3 times a month.
 So, once in while, I can do same day requests.

 I offer a quality, premium service.
 I use good tools, and I have good handyman insurance.
 If all you care about is price, I am probably not your guy.